felipesilvati/texo-it-code-challenge/README.md

 - [ ] Ensure UI is responsive with a minimum resolution of 768x1280

 ### Testing
-- [ ] Write unit tests for UI components and functionality
+- [x] Write unit tests for UI components and functionality

+### Documentation
+- [ ] Document setup, usage instructions, and design decisions

+## General
+- [ ] Comment on the rationale behind the design and implementation